Meet Our Board

 A strong believer of always giving back to your community and paying your good fortunes forward, Kristine resolved to do this upon retirement.
 Kristine is greatly appreciative of her position with the PSFDH Foundation and the opportunity to educate residents of our growing communities as to the need to provide whatever financial support within their means to ensure that our hospitals can continue to provide high quality services and expand upon those services.

-Dr. Anil Kuchinad, Vice President, Medical Staff
+Dr. Alistair MacDonald, Vice President, Medical Staff

 Cait Maloney